A financial crime risk and compliance specialist dedicated to saving your company time, money and disruption over the medium to long term.

 Many appearances on national and global tv and radio.
 Author of e-learning courses since 1998.
 Author of books since 1996.
 Speaker at many commercial and government-sponsored conferences, seminars and workshops.

 Versed in technology since the 1980s, focused on what the tech does rather than how it does it.
 Asks tough questions of technologists and designers of x-tech systems.

 Able to guide product developers in FinTech and RegTech at all stages of the product cycle.

 Apr 1994 - Present

-Financial Crime Risk and Compliance is a privately held group of companies with publications, software, information services, face to face, e- & blended learning, seminars, workshops and Fora in connection with counter (anti) money laundering and anti (counter) funding of future crime including terrorism.
+Having gone several name changes to reflect trends within the industry, Financial Crime Risk and Compliance is a privately held group of companies with publications, information services, face to face, e- & blended learning, seminars, workshops and Fora in connection with counter (anti) money laundering and anti (counter) funding of future crime including terrorism.

 Includes financialcrimeriskandcompliancetraining.com - the 2020 iteration of the e-learning product Quick To Learn More founded 2002.
 With essentials and advanced courses plus basics for non-financial sector businesses, we now deliver extremely broad education across and up and down the entire sector.

 Morris-Cotterill heads the Group he founded in 1994 as a compliance & risk management consultancy following on from extensive experience in litigation, transactional and compliance work in private practice as an English solicitor.